Sorebit/sorebit.github.io/content/articles/notes/site_setup.md

 ### Skip-links and minorities

-Some users using screen-readers, for example vision-impaired, don't have the same ability to navigate a webpage *graphically* as users not affected by disabilities.
-They can't really **see** where the article begins.
+Some screen-reader users don't have the ability to navigate a webpage *graphically*.
+To some, it may not be trivial to see where the article begins.
 A screen reader processes the layout based on DOM elements and reads the content back to the user.
-If the first focusable content is a **skip-link**, then there is no need to sit through navigation links or even ads.
+If the first focusable content is a **skip-link**, then there is no need to click through navigation links or nested menus.

-If you feel like it, try reloading the page and pressing *Tab*, and then *enter*.
+If you feel like it, try reloading the page and pressing *Tab*, and then *Enter*.
 The skip-link should move your focus to the article.

+More on how to implement a skip-link on [css-tricks][cssskip].

 #### Arias and alts